 2. Creativity skills

 Creativity enables you to devise solutions, develop new ideas, and increase overall efficiency.
-Employers are always seeking out employees who can tackle tasks using their imagination and generate new ideas.
-Even when solving complex problems, creativity allows you to find new, unique solutions.
+Employers always seek out employees who can tackle tasks using their imagination and generate new ideas.
+Creativity allows you to find new, unique solutions even when solving complex problems.
 This might be through discovering patterns or making connections between problems.
-By tackling tasks in a way that has not been done before, you can discover new opportunities and be more efficient.
+By tackling tasks in a way that has not been done before, you can find new opportunities and be more efficient.

 - Creative thinking

 3. Leadership skills

-Most employers are looking for applicants with a potential for growth.
+Most employers are looking for applicants with growth potential.
 For this reason, including leadership skills in your soft skills for a resume is a great move.
-Leadership skills are a set of soft skills that enable you to lead a team by example.
+Leadership skills are soft skills that enable you to lead a team by example.
 A good leader can manage his team to better its performance.
 Moreover, a leader should be able to make decisions and resolve conflicts when they arise.

 - Strategic thinking